Marcel-Lambacher/Chip-8-Emulator/README.md

 ## Attention

 This emulator is just a proof of concept.
-So the emulator isn't probably able to run all available game without any bugs or crashes.
+So the emulator isn't probably able to run all available games without any bugs or crashes.

 Also be aware of the code quality.
 As I mention, it's just a POC.
 But hopefully someone can learn from this and can maybe get started into emulator programming easier.